SerenaDonadi/FORCE_Analyses/README.md

 # FORCE_Analyses
-R script of analyses for FORCE project
+R scripts of analyses for FORCE project